 Salaries and Benefits.
-The Department requests \$2,423 more from general revenues for salaries and benefits to reflect current staffing and benefit rate adjustments consistent with Budget Office instructions.
-The Governor recommends funding essentially as requested but includes \$1,168 less than requested for the medical benefit holiday.
+The Department requested \$2,423 more from general revenues for salaries and benefits to reflect current staffing and benefit rate adjustments consistent with Budget Office instructions.
+The Governor recommended funding essentially as requested, but included \$1,168 less than requested for the medical benefit holiday.
+The Assembly concurred.

 Grant Adjustments.
-The Department requests \$14,878 less than enacted for all grant adjustments.
+The Department requested \$14,878 less than enacted for all grant adjustments.
 The request includes \$18,018 less than enacted for in-service training in the fields of drug recognition and standard field sobriety tests, \$7,000 more than enacted for community policing and problem solving in addition to the reintegration of war veterans to police forces and \$6,050 less from Byrne Grant funding to conduct in-service training programs.
-The Department also requests \$3,536 more than enacted to reflect funds carried forward from FY 2011 for a basic training coordinator contract position and operating expenses offset by \$1,346 less than enacted for the curriculum and assessment coordinator contract position.
-The Governor recommends funding as requested.
+The Department also requested \$3,536 more than enacted to reflect funds carried forward from FY 2011 for a basic training coordinator contract position and operating expenses offset by \$1,346 less than enacted for the curriculum and assessment coordinator contract position.
+The Governor recommended funding as requested.
+Subsequently he requested an amendment to add \$17,500 from available Byrne Memorial grant proceeds to provide training to local departments.
+The Assembly concurred.

 Other Operations.
-The Department requests \$609 less from general revenues for all other operating expenditures.
+The Department requested \$609 less from general revenues for all other operating expenditures.
 In its request, the Department excludes vehicle payments which have been completed, offset by increases for telephone expenses, tactical supplies, postage and employee state travel expenses.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.